-You may call the Stuttering Foundation at 800-992-9392 for a list of electronic aids or see them listed at www.stutteringhelp.org.
+The Stuttering Foundation has a list of electronic aids at www.StutteringHelp.org.

 Some Tips On Using the Phone

 Many people-whether they stutter or not-have difficulty using the telephone.

 Listen to some non-stutterers dealing with phone calls.
 Some take several seconds to answer.
 Others may "Um" and "Ah" a lot.
 Others may be very expressive with their hands or faces, perhaps talking loudly and aggressively.